odysseus0/CS131-Lecture-Notes/lec8.md

 ### Other methods

-For the topics on `Exchanger`, `CountDownLatch`, and `Cyclicbarrier`, please read the amazing tutorials by Jakob Jenkov.
+For the topics on `Exchanger`, `CountDownLatch`, and `CyclicBarrier`, please read the amazing tutorials by Jakob Jenkov.
 Here are the links:

 * [Exchanger](http://tutorials.jenkov.com/java-util-concurrent/exchanger.html)
 * [CountDownLatch](http://tutorials.jenkov.com/java-util-concurrent/countdownlatch.html)